It’s just a harmless little mouse. Or is it?

 Your home insurance policy most likely will not cover damage caused by mice or any other rodents; this is a standard exclusion found in virtually any home insurance policy available in Canada.
 This means that it’s critically important for you to take care of the problem quickly.
 It may seem unimportant if they chew through a bag of food, but it’s another thing entirely when they start chewing on the wiring and reproducing in the walls!

-Mice reproduce quickly: within three months, six mice can multiply into 60.
-Keeping that number in mind, it’s easy to imagine just how quickly a single pair of mice can quickly turn into an infestation of dozens!
+Mice reproduce quickly: Within three months, six mice can multiply into 60.
+Keeping that number in mind, it’s easy to imagine just how quickly a single pair of mice can turn into an infestation!
 If enough mice have taken over your home, professional extermination and mouse-proofing may be necessary to bring the problem under control.